Regulations for Athletic Contests

 Player

-• If the ejection was issued for a flagrant foul, fighting, dangerous play, unsportsmanlike conduct, or profanity, the student-athlete will be automatically suspended from participation in the next athletic contest regardless of season and will carry over to the next sports season or year.
+• If the ejection was issued for a flagrant foul, fighting, dangerous play, unsportsmanlike conduct, or profanity, the student-athlete will be automatically suspended from participation in the next two athletic contests regardless of season and will carry over to the next sports season or year.
 Additionally, a player ejected from a contest for a flagrant foul, fighting, dangerous play, unsportsmanlike conduct, or profanity must successfully complete the free online NFHS Sportsmanship course and provide proof of completion to the Athletic Director and the Supervisor of Interscholastic Athletics prior to a return to athletic participation.

 • The coach will notify the Athletic Director and fill out an ejection report the next day.